Arttribute/enigma/README.md

 **Argent Wallet SDK :** Argent web wallet SDK provides seamless authentication and transaction capabilities for players, enhancing the overall user experience and ensuring secure management of player data and game-related transactions.

 **Dojo Engine :** The Dojo Engine in this project facilitates the management of player scores on-chain within a game environment by enabling player spawning, score updating, and leaderboard management.
-This is achieved through the use of models and actions in the Dojo back-end.
+This is achieved through the use of models and systems in the Dojo back-end.

 **dojo.js :** This is the JavaScript package that connects the Next.js app with the Dojo back-end allowing seamless interaction between the JavaScript front-end and Cairo back-end through the use of hooks and generators, keeping everything live and up-to-date.